 Plaintiff’s Attorney: James Montee for Montee Law Firm, P.C., St. Joseph

 Defendants’ Attorneys: Scott Hofer and William Logan of Foland, Wickens, Eisfelder, Roper & Hofer, Kansas City for C&J Meyer Trucking and Clayton Meyer; Pamela Brown, Kansas City, for Sierra Angst

 St. Joseph, Missouri auto accident attorney James Montee, has reached a settlement on behalf of his client for injuries received in a Wabaunsee County, Kansas automobile accident.

-On April 27, 2011 approaching midnight, Sierra Angst was driving her 2005 Chevy Cavalier eastbound on I-70 in Wabaunsee County, Kansas with four passengers returning to St. Joseph, Missouri from a family visit to western Kansas.
-Regina Rollett-Osborn was seated in the back seat behind Angst resting her head to the side attempting to fall asleep.
+On April 27, 2011, approaching midnight, Sierra Angst was driving her 2005 Chevy Cavalier eastbound on I-70 in Wabaunsee County, Kansas with four passengers returning to St. Joseph, Missouri from a family visit to western Kansas.
+Regina Rollett-Osborn was seated in the back seat behind Angst resting her head to the side and attempting to fall asleep.
 A semi tractor-trailer behind the Cavalier attempted to pass and clipped the passenger rear side of the car with its trailer.
 Both vehicles pulled to a rest stop ahead on the road and reported the incident to local law enforcement.
 Damage to the Cavalier was modest and no injuries were reported at the scene.

-Rollett-Osborn filed suit in Buchanan County, Missouri against the driver of her vehicle and against the semi driver and owner.
+Rollett-Osborn filed suit in Buchanan County, Missouri against the driver of her vehicle and against the semi-driver and owner.
 All parties to the lawsuit were Missouri residents.
 The plaintiff agreed to a settlement of $200,000 from the trucking company and $11,000 from the driver of her vehicle.